Hey Nutrition Lady

 So what's been done up until now is studies on non-pregnant people, including men, and then a good old educated guess to bump up the protein requirement for pregnancy.

-Here's the good news, A 2015 study – the first EVER study to directly estimate protein needs in pregnant women – showed that actual protein needs were 39% higher in early pregnancy (before 20 weeks) and a whopping 73% higher in late pregnancy (after 31 weeks) when compared to the current daily recommendation of 0.8 grams per kilogram of body weight.
+Here's the good news, a 2015 study – the first EVER study to directly estimate protein needs in pregnant women – showed that actual protein needs were 39% higher in early pregnancy (before 20 weeks) and a whopping 73% higher in late pregnancy (after 31 weeks) when compared to the current daily recommendation of 0.8 grams per kilogram of body weight.

 That means that in early pregnancy the protein requirement would be closer to 1.22 grams and in late pregnancy, more like 1.52 grams of protein per kilogram of body weight.
 We can aim for a general goal of about 80 grams of protein per day in the first half of pregnancy, and about 100 grams of protein per day in the second half.
 If you're very physically active, you may even need a bit more than that.